RTEMS/rtems-docs/c-user/config/general.rst

 CONSTANT:
     ``CONFIGURE_MICROSECONDS_PER_TICK``

-DATA TYPE:
+OPTION TYPE:
-    Unsigned integer (``uint32_t``).

-RANGE:
-    Positive.
+    This configuration option is an integer define.

 DEFAULT VALUE:
-    This is not defined by default.
-When not defined, the clock tick quantum is configured to be 10,000 microseconds which is ten (10) milliseconds.
+    The default value is 10000.

+VALUE CONSTRAINTS:
+    The value of this configuration option shall satisfy all of the following
+    constraints:

+    * It shall be greater than or equal to a Clock Driver specific value.

+    * It shall be less than or equal to a Clock Driver specific value.

+    * The resulting clock ticks per second should be an integer.

 DESCRIPTION:
-    This constant is  used to specify the length of time between clock ticks.
+    The value of this configuration option defines the length of time in microseconds between clock ticks (clock tick quantum).

     When the clock tick quantum value is too low, the system will spend so much time processing clock ticks that it does not have processing time available